Carrinson/Carrinson/README.md

 - 👋 Hi, I’m @Carrinson
-- 👀 I’m interested in Mobile development
+- 👀 I’m currently working with html css js and react.js and also flutter(Dart) for mobile development
-- 🌱 I’m currently learning Flutter framework
+- 🌱 I’m currently learning nod.js but im also picking up python for ml modelling and stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any of the them
-- 📫 How to reach me ...
+- 📫 How to reach me carrinsonn on X or carrinson on instagram i guess might put links later
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: hmm ive been reading light novels and lord of the mysteries is really coolll

 <!---
 Carrinson/Carrinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.